 Since 2012 with individual and business donations, CMC Foundation has funded ATI testing for our Vocational Nursing classes.

-This package also includes VirtualATI, an online national licensure customized study and preparation program whereby the student is assigned a coach who works one-on-one with the student to identify content areas requiring attention, coordinates remediation and guides the student’s licensure exam preparation.
+This package also includes VirtualATI, an online national licensure customized study and preparation program whereby the student is assigned a coach who works one-on-one with the student to identify content areas requiring attention, coordinates remediation, and guides the student’s licensure exam preparation.

-Last year, PracticalNursing.org ranked Copper Mountain College’s VN program as the #2 Ranked Vocational Nursing Program in California.
-Nursing programs were assessed on several factors which represent how well a program supports students towards licensure and beyond.
-They analyzed past and present first time NCLEX-PN “pass-rates” – weighted by year and CMC rose to the top thanks to you and your support of our students.
+Last year, PracticalNursing.org ranked CMC’s VN program as the #2 Ranked Vocational Nursing Program in California.
+Nursing programs were assessed on several factors representing how well a program supports students toward licensure and beyond.
+They analyzed past and present first-time NCLEX-PN “pass-rates” – weighted by year and CMC rose to the top thanks to you and your support of our students.

-This school year the Foundation in partnership with the Morongo Basin Transit Authority is excited to announce FREE BUS RIDES for current CMC students with a valid student ID.
-Copper Mountain College students will be able to attend class, use the Greenleaf Library and handle their business on campus without transportation worries.
+This school year the CMCF in partnership with the MBTA is excited to announce FREE BUS RIDES for current CMC students with a valid student ID.
+Copper Mountain College students will be able to attend class, use the Greenleaf Library, and handle their business on campus without transportation worries.

-“Despite the costs that are often required to attend college, higher education is still one of the best investments that students and their families can make, which is why Copper Mountain College Foundation remains committed to helping students succeed anyway they can,” states Sandy Smith, CMCF Executive Director.
+“Despite the costs that are often required to attend college, higher education is still one of the best investments that students and their families can make, which is why Copper Mountain College Foundation remains committed to helping students succeed any way they can,” states Sandy Smith, CMCF Executive Director.

 Since 2002, the Foundation has chosen a new Greenleaf Scholar each year to receive a four-year “full ride” scholarship – A scholarship that gets them through their associate degree at CMC and then a bachelor’s degree at a Cal State or UC school.
 This scholarship encourages them to finish their education and then come back to the Morongo Basin and use that education here in our community for the betterment of our neighbors.